kyma-incubator/compass/docs/architecture/labeling.md

 Options enumerated above are not compatible each other.

 The simplest solution will be to use SQL/JSON Path, then we can propagate that value directly to the PostgreSQL.
+See [this section](#database-schema)to learn how it can be implemented.
 Unfortunately, this functionality is planned for PostgreSQL 12, which is going to be released in Q3 2019, see [roadmap](https://www.postgresql.org/developer/roadmap/) and [features highlights](https://www.postgresql.org/about/news/1943/).
-We don't know when this version will be available on GCP or AWS which currently allow to provision PostgreSQL 11.
+We don't know when this version will be available on GCP or AWS, so for now we will be forced to use Postgres running inside the cluster.
 Also, not all relational databases support JSON Path Expressions, other than Postgres is [SQL Server](https://docs.microsoft.com/en-us/sql/relational-databases/json/json-path-expressions-sql-server?view=sql-server-2017)
-See Database Schema section to learn how it can be implemented.

-### Special case: Scenario Label
+#### Special case: Scenario Label
 For scenario label we have additional requirements:

 - there is a always `default` scenario
 - every application/runtime has to be assigned to at least one scenario.
 If not specified explicitly, `default` scenario is used.

-1. On creation of a new tenant, label `Scenario` is created
+1. On creation of a new tenant, label `Scenario` is created.
+Because right now we don't have a mutation for creating tenant, we need to perform that on every Runtime/Application creation.
-2. Label `Scenario` cannot be removed
+2. Label `Scenario` cannot be removed.
+This requires additional custom validation.
 3. `Scenario` is implemented as a list of enums.
 4. For `Scenario` label definition, new enum values can be added or removed, but `default` value cannot be removed.
+This requires additional custom validation.
 5. On creation/modification of Application/Runtime there is a step that ensures that `Scenario` label exist.

-## Database Schema
+### Database Schema
 When removing LabelDefinition or modifying it, we need to perform cascading delete or check if all values are compliant with schema definition.
 Because of that, it can be beneficial to have a separate table for storing labels.